The Complete Locals Guide To Ormond Beach FL | Maps + More!

 Beautiful location and stunning scenery are just a few of the reasons prospective buyers are flocking to the Ormond Beach area.
 Sandy beaches, quality real estate and a slew of amenities are also a large draw.

-Ormond Beach is nestled along the Atlantic Ocean in Volusia County, Florida and is home to just over 42,000 residents.
+Ormond Beach is nestled along the Atlantic Ocean in Volusia County, Florida and is home to approximately 44,000 residents.
 Falling just north of popular Daytona Beach, Ormond Beach is a quieter alternative.

 In this guide, we will go over some of the amazing aspects of living in Ormond Beach, Florida.
 From the ample real estate opportunities to the quality schools, beautiful beaches and friendly neighborhoods, Ormond Beach is a must-see community for those considering a move to the area.